 Norway Spruce – Keep them well watered for good needle retention and enjoy this traditional Christmas tree which is dark green and has a strong fragrance along with a great conical shape.
 Norway Spruce Treetorial.

-Blue Spruce – Beautiful, unique blue colouring, needs watering well and has good stiff branches, great for hanging heavy decorations.
-An ideal small or second tree.
+Blue Spruce – Attractive trees, known for their unique blue colouring, needs watering well and has good stiff branches, great for hanging heavy decorations.

 Lodgepole Pine – A low needle-drop tree with beautiful tapering branches, that rarely lose their needles if well hydrated.
 The needles are green/yellow in colour.
 The traditionalists Christmas tree.
 Lodgepole Pine Treetorial.

 Serbian Spruce - Tall and slender, with graceful upswept branches.
 It has glossy dark green needles with slender streaks of white, a very good ornamental alternative.

 To find your local grower visit our 'Find a Tree' section.